 A Guide on How to get to Wat Traimit (Temple of the Golden Buddha)

 Depending on the hotels you will be staying in, Wat Traimit is pretty much accessible via MRT.
 Most hotels also have information on the best ways to get there.
-From Pullman Bangkok Grande Sukhumvit, you can reach Wat Traimit (Temple of the Golden Buddha) by taking an MRT at Sukhumvit Station to Hua Lamphong railway station.
+From Pullman Bangkok Grande Sukhumvit, you can reach Wat Traimit (Temple of the Golden Buddha) by taking an MRT.
+Start at Sukhumvit Station to Hua Lamphong railway station.
 Once you get there, walk about 450 meters west of the station to reach the temple.